-- Bend your hips or knees when landing from a jump
+- Bend your hips and knees when landing from a jump

 - Warm up before exercising

-The American Orthopaedic Society for Sports Medicine http://www.aossm.org/
+Sports Med—The American Orthopaedic Society for Sports Medicine http://www.sportsmed.org

-Skiing Injuries.
+Skiing injuries.
 American College of Sports Medicine website.
 Available at: http://www.acsm.org/docs/current-comments/skiinginjuries.pdf.
-Accessed November 15, 2012
+Accessed October 22, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.